Wissididom/poke-guesser-bot/README.md

 You can simply guess the pokémon name by clicking or tapping on `Catch This Pokémon!`-button below the message that shows the pokémon that needs to be guessed.
 After that a modal opens up that asks you for the name where you need to enter it and press or tap on `Submit`.
 ![catch](docs/images/catch.png)

+### Lightning Round

+You can start a lightning round, meaning one explore after each other for a given amount of loops, by doing `/lightning start` instead of `/explore`.

+It will then automatically explore a new pokemon if the current one was caught or revealed.

 ## Channel configuration

 You can set which channels the bot is allowed to reply in.
 The bot can listen and reply on all channels if no channels are set.